david-chua/LambdaSchoolReview/Node_Backend/AddingDataPersistence/Database_Schema_Design.md

 knex seed:run
 ```

-You can now use SQLite Studio to confim that the accounts table has two entries.
+You can now use SQLite Studio to confirm that the accounts table has two entries.